opendreambox/opendreambox/README.md

 This is the build system of the opendreambox distribution, an embedded Linux distribution for Set-Top-Boxes manufactured by [Dream Property GmbH](https://dreambox.de/).

-It is based on the [OpenEmbedded](https://www.openembedded.org/) build framework, which uses BitBake to transform build instructions into distributable firmare images and software packages.
+It is based on the [OpenEmbedded](https://www.openembedded.org/) build framework, which uses BitBake to transform build instructions into distributable firmware images and software packages.

 The current version is based on the [Yocto Project](https://www.yoctoproject.org/) release 2.3 „Pyro“, an umbrella project for OpenEmbedded and related tools.